ddxtanx/ClassGraph/README.md

     *note: the course name must be in all caps, and any invalid course name will result in undefined behavior.

+4) The output of all algorithms are stored in the ./Outputs/ folder /Betweeness_Full_File           output of the betweeness centrality test on the whole graph /BFS_Full_File                  output of a BFS iterator that traverses every course in the whole graph /BFS_From_Course                output of a BFS iterator starting at the user defined course in command line arg /Layered_Graph_Drawing.png      is the image output of the LGD algorithm

+How to run tests:

+1) Open a terminal to the root directory of our repository: davidm12-gcredi2-lzefran2
+2) Type < make test > to compile the specific test code
+3) To test our algorithms (BFS, Betweeness Centrality), type:

+        ./test

-4) The output of all algorithms are stored in the Outputs folder, each named accordingly
+4) The output of all tests will be in the terminal, using CATCH